 The verdict: The handsome 2016 Acura RLX Sport Hybrid lives and dies on its blend of performance and technology.
 It’s superb when the technology is well-executed, as it is in the drivetrain, but is let down by a lagging, poorly executed multimedia system.

 Versus the competition: The RLX Sport Hybrid offers all-wheel drive, while its closest luxury hybrid competitor — the Lexus GS 450h — does not.
 This gives the Acura an edge when it comes to driving, making its transition from gas-only to gas-and-electric power smoother and more predictable.
-Acura includes "Sport" in the RLX Sport Hybrid's name because its gas mileage will never be its calling card.
+Acura includes “Sport” in the RLX Sport Hybrid’s name because its fuel economy will never be its calling card.

-The RLX Sport Hybrid has returned for 2016 after taking the 2015 model year off.
-It's been sold as a non-hybrid model, and you can compare those vehicles here.
-We tested one equipped with Acura's Advance Package; it included heated and cooled front seats, a heated steering wheel, a head-up display, heated rear outboard seats and a Krell premium audio system.
-The Sport Hybrid comes standard with Acura's Super Handling All-Wheel Drive, which can split power between the front and rear wheels as well as from side to side.
+The Sport Hybrid version of the Acura RLX has returned for 2016 after taking the 2015 model year off.
+It’s been sold as a non-hybrid model, and you can compare those vehicles here.
+We tested one equipped with Acura’s Advance Package; it included heated and cooled front seats, a heated steering wheel, a head-up display, heated rear outboard seats and a Krell premium audio system.
+The Sport Hybrid comes standard with Acura’s Super Handling All-Wheel Drive (SH-AWD), which can split power between the front and rear wheels as well as from side to side.

 Exterior & Styling

-Overall, the RLX Hybrid is a good-looking, conventional sedan.
-It's got chiseled features but doesn't do anything to break the mold.
-It's handsome in a conventional way.
+Overall, the Sport Hybrid version of the Acura RLX is a good-looking, conventional sedan.
+It’s got chiseled features but doesn’t do anything to break the mold.
+It’s handsome in a conventional way.